 |

-- GARDCO/ISO viscosity cups are designed to comply
+GARDCO/ISO viscosity cups are designed to comply

-with requirements of Interntional Standard ISO
+with requirements of International Standard ISO

 2431 and ASTM D5125.
 It conforms to ISO 9000